Pakistan Muslim League – Quaid: Split from PML-N

-PML (Q) started as a small group of half a dozen like-minded people in the Nawaz Sharif-led faction of PML-N, including Azhar, Khurshid Kasuri, Syeda Abida Hussain and her husband Syed Fakhar Imam.
+PML–Q started as a small group of half a dozen like-minded people in the Nawaz Sharif-led faction of PML–N, including Azhar, Khurshid Kasuri, Syeda Abida Hussain and her husband Syed Fakhar Imam.
 Azhar remained party president initially before he joined Pakistan Tehreek-e-Insaf.
 Musharraf asked Chaudhry Shujaat Hussain and Chaudhry Pervez Elahi to "galvanise and reinvent the Muslim League".
 Several well known leaders later joined the PML (Q) while Chaudhry Shujaat Hussain was president.
-PML(Q) launched on 20 August 2002.
+PML–Q launched on 20 August 2002.

 Ideology and vision

-Ideology

-PML(Q) is usually associated with conservatism and Pakistani nationalism and its stated priorities continue to include transforming Pakistan into a welfare state, promoting Islamizaton within minority rights and egalitarian values, establishing a conservative democracy, maintaining a strong relationship between civilians and military establishment.
+The PML–Q is usually associated with conservatism and Pakistani nationalism and its stated priorities continue to include transforming Pakistan into a welfare state.
+The PML–Q also believes in promoting Islamizaton within minority rights and egalitarian values, establishing a conservative democracy, and maintaining a strong relationship between the civilians and the military establishment.

 2002 general elections

 During the 20 October 2002 legislative elections, the party won 25.7% votes and 126 out of 342 members.